GSA/resources.data.gov/pages/_resources/data-gov-open-data-howto.md

 ---
+resource_name: How to get your Open Data on Data.gov
+slug: data-gov-open-data-howto
+description: Data.gov is the central clearinghouse for open data from the United States federal government and also provides access to many local government and non-federal open data resources.
+Find out below how federal, federal geospatial, and non-federal data is funneled to Data.gov and how you can get your data federated on Data.gov for greater discoverability and impact.
+source: data.gov
+category: Skills development
+tags:
+  - open data
+  - workforce development
+  - data sharing
+policy_tags: ""
+format: ""
 details: >-
   *This guide is primarily for the Open Data Points of Contact (POC) at each agency.
 If you would like to add data to Data.gov and you are not the POC for